 There she met and was treated by a traditional medicine man – a shaman.
 Within days of her first treatment, she was overcome by a sense of calm, renewed energy – and an intuition that shamanic medicine offered many of the answers she was seeking.

-Grauds ended up spending the next 10 years as the medicine man’s apprentice, ultimately becoming a shamana (female shaman) herself, an experience she chronicled in her first book, Jungle Medicine (Center for Spirited Medicine, 2004).
+Grauds ended up spending the next 10 years as the medicine man’s apprentice, ultimately becoming a shamana (female shaman) herself, an experience she chronicled in her first book, Jungle Medicine.
 During her decade-long training, she underwent her own deep healing, and adopted the shamanic perspective that all human disease and suffering is caused by disconnection – whether from nourishment, self, community, nature or a spiritual source.

 But the root of all such disconnection, Grauds came to believe, is a core fear.
 Known as “susto” by the indigenous people of Central and South America, this sort of fear typically originates – at least in their culture – with a major life trauma, shock or near-death experience.
 And once properly attended to, susto dissipates.
 What struck Grauds’s medicine-man mentor, though, and what Grauds knew to be true from her own experience, was that most Americans seemed to be chronically afflicted by susto.
 They lived in the grip of one type of fear or another virtually all the time.

 The shaman suspected that this excess susto had something to do with chronic anxieties, pressures and “little fears” that Americans face every day: job stress, money worries, social pressures, relationship troubles and so on.
 Grauds was inclined to agree.
 “Our anxiety-ridden society pushes us into a fear state,” notes Grauds, “whether we’ve faced death or not.”